Skip to main content

 Brighton Farmers Market

-The Brighton Farmers Market's 2025 summer season is underway.
-The Market is in the Brighton High School parking lot from 9 a.m. to 1 p.m. on Sundays.
+The Brighton Farmers Market is in the Brighton High School parking lot from 9 a.m. to 1 p.m. on Sundays.
 There will be new and returning vendors, food trucks, music, special events, and community groups.
 SNAP and WIC customers are welcome; ask about the SNAP bonus program at the main market tent.
 Sign up for weekly newsletters on their website or find the Market on Facebook and Instagram.
 The Market is sponsored by the Town of Brighton.
 The Market runs through Nov.
 16.

 Upcoming Programs

-The Rochester Japanese School will be offering an introductory (11-week) Japanese language course.
-Enrollment is open for children ages 4 to 18, and any interested accompanying parent(s).
-No Japanese speaking ability is required.
-The class meets Saturday mornings from 11 a.m. to 12:30 p.m.
-(April 19 to June 28).
-For more information, please visit their website or view this flyer.
-Registration is also open at any time for grade 1-9 classes, which follow the Japanese compulsory education curriculum.
+The Rochester Japanese School will be offering an introductory Japanese language course (15 weeks for $300).
+Enrollment is open to children ages 4-10 along with any interested accompanying parent(s).
+No prior Japanese ability is required.
+Classes will be held Saturday mornings from 11 a.m. to 12:30 p.m.
+Sept.
+6 through Dec.
+20. For more information view the flyer or visit their website.

 Community Resources: